chakrabortyraju/MyRepo/README.md

 - Basics of Python:
 - Python with Numpy and Pandas:
-- Visualisation with Pandas, Matplotlib and Seaborn:
+- Visualisation with Pandas, Matplotlib and Seaborn. [[Notebook Link for the Some Plot Examples](https://github.com/chakrabortyraju/MyRepo/blob/master/Jupyter_Notebooks/Box_plot.ipynb)]

 ### Statistics